yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 -   Associate the previously created route tables to their corresponding subnets.
 This will bypass system routes and should force all traffic to flow from each subnet to the firewall as the next hop.

--   Remove any Public IP addresses from all servers with the exception of the firewall appliance
+-   Remove any Public IP addresses from all servers with the exception of the firewall appliance.

 ### Exit criteria

--   The CloudShop web application is accessible via HTTP using the Public IP address of the firewall only
+-   The CloudShop web application is accessible via HTTP using the Public IP address of the firewall only.

--   Several refreshes of the CloudShop web application should eventually display both web server names at the top of the site validating the load balancer is functioning
+-   Several refreshes of the CloudShop web application should eventually display both web server names at the top of the site validating the load balancer is functioning.

     ![The same Cloud shop webpage displays, with WGWEB! circled in the same top message.](images/Hands-onlabunguided-Enterprise-classnetworkinginAzureimages/media/image25.png "Cloud Shop webpage")

--   RDP access from the Internet is functional to the management server **only** through the firewall
+-   RDP access from the Internet is functional to the management server **only** through the firewall.

 The outcome of the above exercises demonstrates leveraging a firewall in an Azure Virtual Network to manage all inter-subnet and Internet traffic.
 Also, a web application was made available on the Internet via the firewall.